ethereum/meteor-package-tools/README.md

 A set of helper functions for ethereum dapps.

+Requires the ethereum.js `web3` object to be available.

 ## Installation

 You can either add it as a Meteor package with `$ meteor add ethereum:tools`, or add simply link to the `ethtools.js` in you HTML.

+Note: If you use it not as a meteor package, you need to have the `BigNumber` library available (also required for ethereum.js).

 ## Usage